duffylaura/README-maker/Develop/README.md

   ## Installation

-  sdofjso
+  sdlfkjl

   ## Usage

-  sdojoifsd
+  sdlfkjs

   ## License

-  This project is licensed under the terms of Eclipse Public License 1.0.
+  This project is licensed under the terms of MIT license.

-  For more information on this license, please visit [this link](https://www.eclipse.org/legal/epl-v10.html).
+  For more information on this license, please visit [this link](https://opensource.org/licenses/MIT).

   ## Contributing

-  The following people collaborated on this project with me: fosdijfoisdj.
+  The following people collaborated on this project with me: sdlfkjsl.

   Interested in contributing!?
 There are many ways to contribute to this project.
-Get started [here](github.com/soidfjos/sdifosdjf).
+Get started [here](github.com/sdflkjd/sldkfdkj).

   ## Tests

-  dsfjsoi
+  sldfjsl

   ## Questions

-  Please email sodifj or contact me thgrough GitHub [github.com/soidfjos/sdifosdjf](github.com/soidfjos/sdifosdjf).
+  Please email ldkfjls or contact me thgrough GitHub [github.com/sdflkjd/sldkfdkj](github.com/sdflkjd/sldkfdkj).